t3fmnr9f-star/Persian-License-Plate-OCR-System-with-YOLO-Restormer/README.md

 **This system works even on very blurry license plates**

-The pipeline follows a multi-stage architecture:

-1. **YOLOv11** for license plate detection and segmentation
-2. A robust module for precise cropping and automatic perspective correction
-3. **Restormer** for enhancing plate image quality (deblurring, denoising, low-light correction)
-4. Custom OCR module for accurate character recognition under real-world conditions

----

 Unlike most systems that perform OCR directly on images, My system first enhances the image quality and then performs OCR with a very powerful AI model with over 95% accuracy.